 A few good conversation starters are:

 - If you thought there might be a change in Mom's condition, whose opinion would you seek?

 - I didn't notice Dad repeating himself so much the last time I was here.
 Do you remember when it started?

 Some changes may not be what you think.
 Occasional forgetfulness does not necessarily indicate Alzheimer's disease.
 Before you raise the issue of what needs to be done, talk to your parent and the primary caregiver about your concerns.
 Try not to sound critical when you raise the subject.
 Instead, mention your particular worry, for example, "Mom, it looks like you don't have much food in the house—are you having trouble getting to the store?" and explain why you are concerned.
 Listen to what the primary caregiver says about the situation, and whether he or she feels there are problems.

 Discuss what you think needs to be done: "Do we need to get a second opinion about the diagnosis?
 Can you follow the medication schedule?
 Would you like some help with housework?"
 Try to follow up your suggestions with practical help, and give specific examples of what you can do.
 For example, you might arrange to have a home health aide come in weekly.
-You might schedule doctors' appointments or arrange for transportation.
+You might schedule doctors' appointments or arrange a service for transportation.

 In some cases you may have to be forceful, especially if you feel that the situation is unhealthy or unsafe.
 Do not leave a frail adult at risk.
 If you have to act against the wishes of your parent or the primary caregiver, be direct and explain what you are going to do.
 Discuss your plan and say why you are taking action.

 Here's an example of how a geriatric care manager can help: